Low-Luminosity Type IIP Supernovae from the Zwicky Transient Facility Census of the Local Universe. II: Lightcurve Analysis: Analysis

-We derive expansion velocities of the H~I $\lambda6563$ line by measuring the minima of the absorption troughs in P-Cygni profiles.
+We derive expansion velocities of the H~I $\lambda6563$ line by measuring the minima of the absorption troughs in the P-Cygni profiles.
 A third-order polynomial is fit to the region surrounding the absorption minimum to estimate the velocity.
-For spectra with low resolution or strong host galaxy contamination, we manually inspect and identify the minimum.
+For spectra with low resolution or strong host-galaxy contamination, we manually inspect and identify the minimum.
 Uncertainties are estimated via a Monte Carlo method.
-We first compute a noise spectrum by subtracting a heavily smoothed version of the original spectrum.
-The standard deviation of this residual defines the spectral noise.
+We first compute a noise spectrum by subtracting a heavily smoothed version of the original spectrum; the standard deviation of this residual defines the spectral noise.
 We then generate perturbed realizations by adding Gaussian noise of equal standard deviation to the smoothed spectrum and remeasure the velocity for each realization.
 The 1$\sigma$ spread in the resulting velocity distribution is adopted as the measurement uncertainty.
 Only measurements with a standard deviation less than 50\% of their velocity are considered reliable and included.
-The measured velocities and their errors are documented in Table \ref{table_vel}.
+The measured velocities and their errors are documented in Table~\ref{table_vel}.

-We find that LLIIP SNe exhibit systematically lower H~I $\lambda 6563$ velocities compared to their higher-luminosity counterparts at all phases.
-To quantify this trend, we perform a linear fit to the log of the velocity as a function of phase.
+We find that LLIIP SNe exhibit systematically lower H~I $\lambda 6563$ velocities compared to their higher-luminosity counterparts at all phases Figure~\ref{fig:Hvel}.
+We fit a power-law of the form $V(t) = A\,t^{\,-s}$ to the binned velocity measurements.
+Photospheric velocities in Type~II SNe are expected to follow a power-law decline during the plateau phase due to homologous expansion and the recession of the recombination front (e.g., \citealt{Kasen2009}).
 The best-fit relations are shown in Figure~\ref{fig:Hvel}.
-The best-fit for the LLIIP sample is: $\log_{10}(V) = (-0.0023 \pm 0.0014) \times t + 3.8902 \pm 0.0985$, and for the full sample: $\log_{10}(V) = (-0.0019 \pm 0.0016) \times t + 3.9840 \pm 0.1104$, where $V$ is the expansion velocity in km~s$^{-1}$ and $t$ is the phase in days since explosion.
-While both LLIIP SNe and brighter IIP SNe show comparable decline rates, LLIIP SNe exhibit lower velocities.
-At 50 days post-explosion, the average velocity inferred from these fits is approximately $5900 \pm 1200$~km~s$^{-1}$ for LLIIP SNe and $8440 \pm 2100$~km~s$^{-1}$ for SNe with $M_r \geq -16$ mag.
+For the LLIIP sample, we obtain $V(t) = (14.9 \pm 1.3)\, t^{-0.25 \pm 0.05}$, and for the full sample $V(t) = (26.2 \pm 2.1)\, t^{-0.32 \pm 0.05}$, where $V$ is in units of $10^{3}$~km~s$^{-1}$ and $t$ is the phase in days since explosion.

+In principle, Fe~II $\lambda5169$ is a better tracer of the photospheric velocity than H~I (e.g., \citealt{Dessart:aa}).
+However, most of our spectra were obtained with SEDM at $R\sim100$, and we do not have sufficient resolution and SNR to robustly measure the Fe~II $\lambda5169$ absorption profile in most cases.
+We therefore use the H$\alpha$ velocity as a practical proxy.
+When needed for comparison with studies that quote Fe~II velocities, we employ the empirical scaling relation between H$\alpha$ and Fe~II derived by \citet{Faran2014},